clickacups/Report-AuraBot/README.md

       report.getreports: true

   > report.send:
-      description: Allows the player to report
+      - Allows the player to report
       default: true

   > report.clearreports:
-      description: Allows the player to clear the reports for a user
+      - Allows the player to clear the reports for a user
       default: op

   > report.getreports:
-      description: Allows the player to recieve the reports of a player.
+      - Allows the player to recieve the reports of a player.
       default: op

   > report.recievenotis:
-      description: Gives the player a notification when a player is reported
+      - Gives the player a notification when a player is reported
       default: op

 When the plugin is first ran, the config will automatically set an AuraBot Report value (default 3), this is how many reports a player can get before they summon an AuraBot.